Extent of Protection

 Other Requirements

-As mentioned before, every employer should keep employee records specially made for gender equality purposes, and present them to the Inspector of the Ministry of Labour for assessment in the course of carrying out gender audit services, along with evidence of every practice or procedure implemented in order to guarantee equal pay.
+As mentioned before, every employer should keep employee records specially made for gender equality purposes, and present them to the Inspector of the Ministry of Labour for assessment while carrying out gender audit services, along with evidence of every practice or procedure implemented in order to guarantee equal pay.
 However, there is no obligation to periodically share this information with the authorities.